-Students get into groups of two or more players.
+Get into groups of two or more players.

-Each player begins by drawing a four space by four space square on a piece of paper and hiding it from the other player(s).
+Begin by drawing a four space by four space square on a piece of paper (as above) and hide it from the other player(s).

 The players take turns calling out a letter.